respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 ![](/img/nmtui1-1.png)

 Select your Wi-Fi for ReSpeaker V2, press `Enter` and type your Wi-Fi password and `Enter` again.
 When you see a `*` mark, it means that your ReSpeaker has successfully connected to your Wi-Fi network.
-Tap `Esc` twice to leave the network manager config tool.
+Tap `Esc` twice to leave the network manager configure tool.

 ![](/img/nmtui1-2.png)